 - This is more trading time for money.
 You have to put work into the post, and it’s a one-time paycheck.

-This is what most bloggers think of as the holy grail of blogging income because it can feel pretty passive while being pretty lucrative.
-But, getting to the point that you are able to have a successful affiliate marketing strategy means you’ve already put a ton of time, energy, and maybe some cash into your site.
+This is what most bloggers think of as the holy grail of blogging income because it can feel fairly passive and pretty lucrative at the same time.
+But, getting to the point that you are able to have a successful affiliate marketing strategy means you’ve already put a ton of time, energy, and probably some cash into your site.

 So, what is affiliate marketing?

 Affiliate marketing is when you work with a company to promote a product or service on your blog.
 You are given a unique link that you insert in your posts, and when a reader clicks on that link and makes a purchase, you’ve made a conversion.
-You are paid for each conversion.
+Then you’re paid for each conversion.

-Often times, your affiliate deal might offer your readers a special discount when they make a purchase, and that’s one form of value.
-But, value also comes from promoting products that will actually help them in their daily life.
+Oftentimes, your affiliate deal might offer your readers a special discount when they make a purchase, and that’s one form of value.
+But, value also comes from promoting products that will actually help your readers in their daily life.

 Bloggers can find affiliates through networks like:

-As far as being passive income, affiliate marketing feels that way because those links can still generate income on posts that you’ve published weeks, months, or even years ago.
+As far as being passive income, affiliate marketing feels that way because your affiliate links can still generate income on posts that you’ve published weeks, months, or even years ago.
 You’ll have to keep bringing readers to those posts and continually publish awesome content overall, so it’s not 100% passive.

-The same Michelle I mentioned in the sponsored posts section crushes it with affiliate marketing – she makes around $50,000 per month in affiliate income.
-Her first course Making Sense of Affiliate Marketing is one of the best affiliate marketing courses out there, and it’s really affordable for what you learn.
+The same Michelle I mentioned in the sponsored posts section crushes it with affiliate marketing — she makes around $50,000 per month in affiliate income.
+She has an affordable and affiliate marketing course called Making Sense of Affiliate Marketing that covers the basics and much more.